owenr88/acf-page-builder/README.txt

 = Configuration =

-To configure which post types, page templates and specific post ID the page builder is displayed on, use the following filter in your functions.php file:
+To configure which post types or page templates the page builder is displayed on, use the following filter in your functions.php file:

 ~~~~
 function support_acfpb( $support = array() ) {